clustermin/fastcron/src/content/docs/tutorials/wp-mailster.md

 ---

 ## About Mailster
+<a href="https://mailster.co/?ref=fastcron.com" target="_blank" rel="nofollow">Mailster</a>
-Mailster (https://mailster.co/) is a WordPress newsletter plugin.
+is a WordPress newsletter plugin.
 It requires a cronjob to send scheduled emails to your subscribers.

 ## Do NOT use a *real cron*
 Mailster cron script relies on JavaScript to process its tasks.